Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Stability of NNLS

-\begin{proof}[Proof of \Cref{thm:muM-perturbation-nnls}] Having provided the rigorous details for the proof of \Cref{thm:muM-perturbation}, we omit many steps and technical notations and computations that are similar in spirit for this proof.
+\begin{proof}[Proof of \Cref{thm:muM-perturbation-nnls}] Having provided the rigorous details for the proof of \Cref{thm:muM-perturbation}, we provide here mainly a sketch, omitting many steps, technical notations, computations that are similar in spirit for this proof.
 For example, we will only seek to show that $\|\bs{u} - \widetilde{\bs{u}}\|_2$ is small, with $\bs{u} \in \R^N$ the weights for $\nu$ and $\widetilde{\bs{u}} \in \R^N$ the weights for $\widetilde{\nu}$, omitting the computations that connect these quantities to the total variation distances.
 We will also provide the argument for a single outer loop iteration of the algorithm instead of providing the meticulous argument that holds for every iteration.

 We let $\bs{V}\in\R^{M\times N}$ and $\bs{w}\in\R^M$ be the Vandermonde matrix associated with $(V,\mu_M)$.
 Recall we assume that $\bs{u}$ is the output of \nnls($\bs{V},\bs{V}^T\bs{w})$, and that $\bs{u}\in\R^N$.
 Let $S_1\subset \mathcal{P}([M])$ (the power set of $[M]$) be the collection of index sets built by the unperturbed \nnls{} algorithm at the start of the outer loop (the index sets $P$ that are encountered on line \ref{line:nnlsouterloop} of \cref{alg:nnls}) .
 Similarly, let $S_2\subset \mathcal{P}([M])$ be the set of index sets $P$ observed by the unperturbed \nnls{} algorithm on line \ref{line:innerloop} at the start of the inner loop.
 Finally, let $P_0$ be the final set of indices, satisfying $|P_0|=N$ by \Cref{assum:nnls}.